amorris28/microbial_gwas/README.md

 ## How to cite this manuscript:

-Morris Andrew, Meyer Kyle, and Bohannan Brendan 2020.
+Morris, Andrew, Meyer, Kyle, and Bohannan, Brendan 2020.
 Linking microbial communities to ecosystem functions: what we can learn from genotype–phenotype mapping in organisms.
 [Phil.
 Trans.
 R. Soc.
 B](https://royalsocietypublishing.org/journal/rstb) 375:20190244.